-- 1. Attend orientation session with the professor.
-(On campus seminar Aug.
-23) - 2.
-Identify a topic and obtain approval from the professor.
-(Written proposal due at seminar Aug.
-23) - 3.
-Write a proposal describing the study/project and a detailed plan for completing and evaluating the study/project.
-Proposal includes checklist with spaces for dates, initials, and final signatures (submit proposal via email no later than Aug.
-30)
+- Attend orientation session with the professor 1. - 2.
+Identify a topic and obtain approval from the professor

-- 4. Obtain appropriate written permission to work in schools as well as approval from Auburn University's Institutional Review Board to use human subjects (submit via Tigermail email) - 5.
-Prepare and expand an annotated bibliography using Publication Manual of the American Psychological Association ( $6^{th}$ Ed.) as work on the practicum progresses (submit via Tigermail email) - 6.
-Schedule a minimum or six appointments with the professor or class seminars during the semester. (arrange schedule at first seminar, attend appointments via Live Classroom or on-campus) - 7.
+- 3. Write a proposal describing the study/project and a detailed plan for completing and evaluating the study/project.
+Proposal includes checklist with spaces for dates, initials, and final signatures - 4.
+Obtain appropriate written permission to work in schools as well as approval from Auburn University's Institutional Review Board to use human subjects - 5.
+Prepare and expand an annotated bibliography using Publication Manual of the American Psychological Association ( $6^{th}$ Ed.) as work on the practicum progresses - 6.
+Participate in a minimum of three class seminars during the semester; Participate in electronic discussion. - 7.
 Submit a checklist to Dr. Walls with date completed and professor/student initials for every item listed in the proposal.
 Include a statement of grade earned signed by assigned professor.